1coderookie/KobraGoNeoInsights/docs/hardware/powersupply.md

 ![Location PSU](../assets/images/neo_underside_mb-psu_web.jpg)

-The following pictures show the connectors of the PSU with the three 230VAC wires on the right side (L = brown, N = blue, earth = yellow/green) and the 24VDC on the left side (V+ = red and V- = black), the PCB of the PSU and the fan (60x60x15mm, 24V) of the PSU.
+The following picture shows the connectors of the PSU with the three 230VAC wires on the right side (L = brown, N = blue, earth = yellow/green) and the 24VDC on the left side (V+ = red and V- = black).

 ![Connectors PSU](../assets/images/psu_connectors_web.jpg)

+The following picture shows the PCB of the PSU - the fan isn't plugged in, the belonging connector is the white two-pin connector in the upper left edge area of the board.

 ![PSU open](../assets/images/psu_open_web.jpg)

+The fan is a 60x60x15mm, 24V, 0.10A (Cheng Liang CHA6024RL-15B) type.

 ![PSU fan](../assets/images/psu_fan_web.jpg)